Skip to main content

 Status 10/04/2025: For Morocco, Egypt, the Republic of Korea and Switzerland, transitional arrangements are in place, meaning that entities located in these countries will be allowed to be beneficiaries in the grant (i.e. they are entitled to receive funding), IF the association agreement with these countries is signed by the time of the Grant Agreement signature deadline (for Call 2025 projects: May 2026).
 Otherwise, they will have to become associated partners (i.e. not requesting funding).
 In practice, this means that consortia can add organisations from these countries in a Call 2025 proposal and request funding for these entities, noting that there is a chance that, should the proposal score highly and be invited for Grant Agreement Preparation, no funding will be assigned to these entities should the association agreement be delayed.

 Since 2024, the UK is an associated country.
-Therefore, UK entities are automatically eligible for funding in Call 2025.
-For more information, please consult the list of participating countries in Horizon Europe.
+Therefore, UK entities are automatically eligible for funding in 2026 call.
+For more information, please consult the list of participating countries in Horizon Europe

 Yes.
 Each proposal will be evaluated on its own merits, including the expertise and operational capacity of the consortium.
 However, if the same organisation is involved in multiple proposals that are invited to the Grant Agreement Preparation (GAP) phase, then their operational capacity will need to be reassessed.
 If deemed insufficient, there is a risk that the organisation will be asked to choose in which project they want to participate in.